 Welcome to your once-in-a-lifetime opportunity to own a cornerstone of Grant Park history.

-Shortly after the end of the Civil War, a prominent merchant and contractor, Julius A Fischer (1857 - 1937), wanted to build a house at what then was on the outskirts of town.
-He chose a prominent corner on on the East side of Grant Park which had just been donated to the City by L. P. Grant.
+Shortly after the end of the Civil War, a prominent merchant and contractor, Julius A Fischer (1857 - 1937), wanted to build a house at what then the outskirts of town.
+He chose a prominent corner on the east side of Grant Park, a nearly 140-acre green space which had just been donated to the city by Lemuel Pratt Grant.

-Built in 1886, the Fisher house, as it has become known, is a fine example of High Victorian architecture.
-It’s now pristine condition is the results of many years of loving renovation by its current owners who are ready to pass it on to another proud new owner.
+Built in 1886, the Fisher house, as it has become known, is one of the city's greatest examples of high Victorian architecture.
+It’s now pristine condition is the result of many years of loving renovation by its current owners who are ready to pass it on to another proud new owner.

 As you step up to the picturesque rocking chair front porch, you’ll notice several intriguing details that take you back to the era of the beginning of Grant Park: the carriage stone bearing the J.A.
 Fischer name; the exquisite fretwork; and the intrinsic front porch view.